Apantesis f-pallida

 The length of the forewings is 13.9 mm.
-The forewings are dark brown to black dorsally with pale buff to ivory bands.
-The hindwings are pinkish red with black markings.
 Adults are on wing from late April to early May and again from July to August.
 There two generations per year in at least parts of the range.

 This species was formerly a member of the genus Grammia, but was moved to Apantesis along with the other species of the genera Grammia, Holarctia, and Notarctia.